-The Livery Companies Database may be accessed via the A-Z Lists menu button (above, top left) or the Livery Companies Database tab (top right).
-A second database of City related associations, clubs, guilds and other institutions is now being compiled (May 2016).
-If you are the clerk/secretary of such an organisation and have not yet heard from me, please contact firstname.lastname@example.org
+The Livery Companies Database now includes a second database of City related associations, clubs, guilds and other institutions (Clubs & Guilds).
+If you are the clerk/secretary of a listed organisation and don’t know how to update your page, please contact email@example.com

 Welcome to the website of City of London's Livery Committee.
 This website concentrates on City of London civic matters, and particularly those relating to the Livery Companies and their Clerks.

 At the menu bar above, you may find at A-Z lists contact details of all 110 livery companies and their halls; at Briefings details of the various courses available to liverymen and freemen; the Diary & News shows a calendar of forthcoming events and reports of some past; the Clerks' Almanac offers guidance on some of the customs and practices of the livery companies (including a section on the Sheriffs); the Library & Links holds publications and websites for further reading; and the Livery Committee explains who we are.

 The Livery Committee has two principal purposes – to oversee the arrangements for Common Hall: at the Election of Sheriffs on Midsummer Day, and the Election of the Lord Mayor each Michaelmas Day.
 And to act as the conduit for communication between the Livery (and its masters, prime wardens, courts, liverymen and clerks) and with Guildhall (including the Chamberlain’s Court), Mansion House, and the Old Bailey, on any matter affecting the interests of the general body of the Livery.